THE MUDDLE FAMILIES

 Chart of John & Sarah Ann Muddle's Family

 John Muddle married Sarah Ann Bacon at Dungog in New South Wales on 10 January 1874, and they had ten children born between 1874 and 1896.
 They initially lived in Port Stephens registration district in New South Wales, which is on the coast about 20 miles north-east of Newcastle, where their first two children were born in 1874 and 1876.
 Their next child was born in Dungog registration district in 1878.
 They then moved about 50 miles north-east of Dungog, and were at Candle Flat in Manning River registration district for the birth of their fourth child in 1880, and then in Wingham registration district for the birth of their fifth child in 1882.
-They then moved south again, their sixth child being born during 1885 in Stroud registration district near Dungog, and this was where their next four children were born between 1887 and 1896.
-They were living at Tillegra, which is about 8 miles north of Dungog, when their last child was born in 1896.
+They then moved south again, their sixth child being born during 1885 in Stroud registration district to the north of Dungog.
+Then moving a bit further south they finally settled at Telegra (modern spelling Tillegra), which is an area of scattered farms in the district of Munni on the Williams River about 8 miles north of Dungog, where their last four children were born between 1887 and 1896.

 Their children were: